 - Hydration tracker (8 glasses per day)

 Premium fitness journal covers feature dumbbells, water bottles, gym shoes, or athletic photography.
-Avoid abstract patterns - buyers want to see the use case represented on the cover.
+Skip abstract patterns - buyers want to see the use case represented on the cover.
+Pricing: $9.99 to $14.99 at 8.5 x 11 inches with 120 to 160 pages.

 2. Gratitude journals

 Sustained demand from the wellness market.
-The classic format: morning gratitude section, evening reflection section, weekly wins page.
+Classic format: morning gratitude section, evening reflection section, weekly wins page.
 Page count: 100 to 120.
-Trim: 6 x 9 inches.
+Trim: 6 x 9.
 Price: $6.99 to $9.99.
+The 5-minute gratitude format is the dominant template in 2026.

 3. Prayer journals

 Christian market is loyal and well-defined.
-Each page typically pairs a scripture verse with prayer prompts and answered prayer tracking.
-Targeted denominational versions (Catholic, Baptist, Lutheran) outsell generic prayer journals 2:1.
+Each page typically pairs a scripture verse with prayer prompts and answered-prayer tracking.
+Targeted denominational versions (Catholic, Baptist, Lutheran, Pentecostal) outsell generic prayer journals roughly 2:1.
+Trim: 6 x 9.
+Price: $8.99 to $11.99.

 4. Dream journals